 Brief guide to Do it Yourself conveyancing

 Here’s a very brief guide to what you would have to do if you want to have a go – but before going any further, you might just like to consider the potential cost savings.
 Bear in mind that the only money you save will be the solicitor’s own costs and the VAT on them.

-You will still have to pay for any searches you want (more on that below) as well as the stamp duty if you are buying a home for more than £125,000 (first-time buyers are exempt from stamp duty up to £300,000).
+You will still have to pay for any searches you want (more on that below) as well as stamp duty if you are buying a home for more than £125,000 (first-time buyers are exempt from stamp duty up to £300,000).

-If you are buying with a mortgage then your lender will appoint their own conveyancing solicitor to act for them.
-This is to ensure that their mortgage is properly registered against your title after completion.
-Of course the lender will expect you to pay their Solicitor’s costs, so you will still end up paying some legal fees – so you might find that you save little or nothing at the end of the day.
+If you are buying with a mortgage, then your lender will appoint their own conveyancing solicitor to act for them.
+This is to ensure their mortgage is properly registered against your title after completion.
+Of course, the lender will expect you to pay their solicitor’s costs, so you will still end up paying some legal fees – so you might find you save little or nothing at the end of the day.

 Another thing to bear in mind is that if anything goes wrong on the legal side, you won’t have anyone else to blame.
-If you have a Solicitor, they will have professional indemnity insurance against errors on their part.
+If you have a propery lawyer, they will have professional indemnity insurance against errors on their part.

 Sounding a little too much at this stage?
 You may be surprised at the low cost for a conveyancing solicitor.
 Why not get a quick quote today?
 You can view your quote instantly, online.